AlexSatrapa/StarfieldOutpostCLI/README.md

 ## Operation

-Prepare a definition of the components of your outpost in YAML (it's a very simple format, just a bulleted list using hypens as a bullet):
+WIP: Prepare a definition of the components of your outpost in YAML-ish Markdown format (it's a very simple format, just a bulleted list using hypens as a bullet):

 ```
 - Landing Pad - Small